hrosenberg/evalu8r_website/index.markdown

 We identify your AI's failure modes and help you fix them.

-Our system is the state-of-the-art in model evaluation.
+Built by America's top AI researchers, our system is state-of-the-art in model evaluation.

 ## Contact